'We needed Matic and Lingard' - Solskjaer explains Ronaldo and Fernandes substitutions after Man Utd loss

 Having already been reduced to 10 men due to Aaron Wan-Bissaka's dismissal, Man Utd were unable to see out the game due to Lingard's mishap.

-But Maguire says no one is blaming the midfielder as he called on Man Utd to be more disciplined in the five remaining group stage games.
+But Maguire says no one is blaming Lingard as he called on Man Utd to be more disciplined in the five remaining group-stage games.

 "Of course, discipline is a huge part of tournament football," he said.
 "If this was a knockout game and we go out of the competition because we go down to 10 men, everyone would be kicking ourselves.